Walter H. Durfee: The Father of the Modern Grandfather Clock

 The final pages of the Walter Durfee story begins in 1914, at the age of 54, when he took on his brother’s son, Elisha Chester Durfee as part of his company.
 Elisha had graduated from Brown University with a BA in History.
 He quickly became a “clock winder” in the business.
 A clock winder was employed to go around the area and wind clocks for the wealthy clients.
 He would inspect the clocks and wind them.
 If they needed repair, he would advise the client and take the clock back for repair.
 After a few years of clock winder, Walter taught his nephew the art of clock making and repair.
 Walter wanted to leave his business to someone in his family.

 By 1917 the clock business was changing.
 The US entered WW-1 in April and Durfee begin to focus on repair and service for the clocks he had sold.
 The clock assembly business was closed down in 1921 and went into semi-retirement.
 He continued to sale antique clocks and acted as agents for people seeking to purchase or dispose of their antiques.

-Elisha Chester Durfee continued the business until his retirement in 1962 with most records thrown away.
+Elisha Chester Durfee continued the business until his retirement in 1962 with most records being lost.
 He passed away in 1968 but prior to his death his home was burglarized and all the old tools, clocks, antiques and remaining records were taken.

-The interesting item about Walter H. Durfee, the father of the modern grandfather clock with the 9 tube chime, is that he placed a large mark into the history of horology without ever owning a case factory, a clock movement factory, a dial painting business.
+The interesting footnote about Walter H. Durfee, the father of the modern grandfather clock with the 9 tube chime, is that he placed a large mark in the history of horology without ever owning a case factory, a clock movement factory, a dial painting business.
 He was an orchestrator of the highest degree.